-A chic castle perfectly positioned in Dartmoor National Park
+Ingulge in a extravagant getaway to a chic and welcoming castle perfectly positioned in Dartmoor National Park.

 Provided you can tear yourself away, there’s all sorts you could be doing while you’re here, including golf (obviously), archery, fly-fishing and tennis or – if you’re in need of indulgence – going for a dip in the rather splendid indoor pool followed by some pampering treatments at the spa.
 Like we said, it’s our kind of place.